 - The firm participates in job fairs throughout the United States including the Southeastern Minority Job Fair, Lavender Law, Northeastern BLSA Job Fair, and the Sunbelt Minority Program.

 - For the last three years, King & Spalding’s Houston office has participated in the Leadership Council on Legal Diversity’s (LCLD) Law School Mentoring Program, the goal of which is to ensure that talented, diverse law school students receive the mentoring they need to maximize their potential, during law school and afterward.
 In the individual program, 1L students are paired with experienced lawyers to mentor them as they prepare for the bar exam and launch their career.
 The group program connects law students to the legal community through networking events.
-Partner Peter Oxman and associate Juliet McBride are city leads for the program.
+Associate Juliet McBride is the city lead for the program.

 - For a third consecutive year, the firm’s Atlanta lawyers participated in a Youth About Business, “Summer Business Camp,” in which they led students through a simulation of the early stages of a merger and acquisition.
 Youth About Business is a national program that exposes youth to the business world through an experiential learning model and other year-round development activities.